shugaa/estrella/README.txt

 platform should be easy.
 If it takes any effort at all.

-Estrella can only handle USB devices at the moment but should be easily extensible to drive LPT connected equipment.
-Provided the LPT communications protocol is known of course.
+Estrella can only handle USB devices at the moment but should be easily extensible to drive IEEE-1284 connected equipment.

 For documentation have a look at the 'doc' directory.
 The provided sample application in 'test' should give you a pretty good idea of how things work.
 The